 Management of contacts

 The World Health Organization defines a contact as a person who has experienced any one of the following exposures during the 2 days before and the 14 days after the onset of symptoms of a probable or confirmed case:

 Face-to-face contact with a probable or confirmed case within 1 metre (3 feet) and for more than 15 minutes

 Direct physical contact with a probable or confirmed case

 Direct care for a patient with probable or confirmed COVID-19 without using recommended personal protective equipment

 Other situations as determined by local health authorities based on local risk assessments.

-The Centers for Disease Control and Prevention (CDC) defines a close contact as someone who has been within 2 metres (6 feet) of an infected person for at least 15 minutes over a 24-hour period, beginning 2 days before symptom onset (or 2 days before testing in asymptomatic patients).
+The US Centers for Disease Control and Prevention (CDC) defines a close contact as someone who has been within 2 metres (6 feet) of an infected person for at least 15 minutes over a 24-hour period, beginning 2 days before symptom onset (or 2 days before testing in asymptomatic patients).